polterguy/magic.data.common/README.md

 This is the generic data adapter, that transform dynamically from a lambda node structure, into SQL, intended to be executed towards your specific database implementation.
-If you wish to extend Magic to support a custom database type, this is the project you'd want to extend from, to make sure you keep the exact same structure as you create your lambda objects, intended to be converted into SQL and executed towards some database type.
+If you wish to extend Magic to support a custom database type, this is the project you'd want to extend from, to make sure you keep the exact same structure as you create your lambda objects, intended to be converted into SQL, and executed towards some database type.
 The project contains 4 base classes, which you should inherit from and extend to implement your custom logic.

 * `SqlCreateBuilder` - Helper class to generate insert SQL statements.
 * `SqlDeleteBuilder` - Helper class to generate delete SQL statements.
 * `SqlReadBuilder` - Helper class to generate select SQL statements.
 * `SqlUpdateBuilder` - Helper class to generate update SQL statements.

+If you create your own database implementation, you'll need to inherit from the above classes, and override whatever parts of these classes that doesn't by default work as your database type needs it to work.

 Although the project is _not_ intended to be used directly, but rather through its special implementation, such as the MySQL or MS SQL adapters - You can consume the project directly, and it does provide slots